What is Google Business Profile?

 Example of where to find "Messages" in the Google My Business navigation.

-Keep your Google Business Profile active
+12. Keep Your Google Business Profile Active

-The last, and possibly the most important tip, is to continuously add and improve your Google Business Profile.
+The last, and possibly the most important, tip is to continuously add and improve your Google Business Profile.

-• Continuously publish posts
+• Continuously publish updates

 • Frequently update photos

-• Solicit positive receive reviews
+• Solicit positive reviews

 • Appropriately respond to reviews